 Become a leader in advanced behavioral interventions critical in today’s classroom.
 Special educators play an essential role in the school community, and the need to stay current with research-based practices in the field is critical.

 This Graduate Certificate in Special Education explores the latest strategies for helping students with a wide range of special needs.
 While gaining advanced skills that are immediately applicable in the classroom and your school and exploring Functional Behavior Analysis, you’ll study how to develop effective learning and behavioral interventions, differentiate instruction, provide ability-appropriate accommodations, and collaborate with fellow educators to help special needs students meet their full potential.

-Our Graduate Certificate in Special Education is part of a full suite of programs in The Richard W. Riley College of Education and Leadership at Walden University, a Council for the Accreditation of Educator Preparation (CAEP)–accredited institution.
+Our Graduate Certificate in Special Education is part of a full suite of programs in The Richard W. Riley College of Education and Leadership, a Council for the Accreditation of Educator Preparation (CAEP)–accredited college.

 After the first course, you can take one course at a time, earn your degree faster by taking two courses at once, or choose a combination of the two throughout the program to fit your changing needs.